-You may as well use the red icon with arrows pointing to different directions.
-The algorithm separates all boundaries with more than 20 angle separation between surfaces.
-We want to set the temperature at the inside of the holes and in that aim again join three boundaries (see figure 2.2).
-For that aim choose the three boundaries as shown in the picture by pressing the Ctrl-key down.
+We want to set the temperature at the inside of the holes and in that aim you may join the three boundaries (see figure 1.2).
+For that aim we may choose the six pieces that constitute the boundaries as shown in the picture by pressing the Ctrl-key down.

-Mesh

-Unify Surface
+Mesh Unify Surface